 Bottle: 2018 Bonny Doon Vineyards Cinsaut (Vegan Friendly!)

 I have been making this AMAZING recipe every winter for nearly four years now.
 Crafted by Maria from My Northern Heart, her personal blog that focuses on all aspects of life in the Swedish countryside from folklore to recipes, this delicious stew will warm every part of you.
-Maria, a former corporate ladder climber in Stockholm, suffered from a stroke at a young age, which encouraged her to re-evaluate her priorities in life and to move to countryside and lead the life she truly wanted to live.
-Not only is her story truly inspiring, her articles and recipes are very well done and enjoyable.
+Maria, a former corporate ladder climber in Stockholm, suffered from a stroke at a young age, which encouraged her to re-evaluate her priorities in life and to move to the countryside where she could lead the life that she truly wanted to live.
+Not only is her story inspiring, her articles and recipes are very well done and enjoyable.
 I highly recommend checking it out!

 Maria's warming stew features a hearty array of fats and starch that will leave you wonderfully full, while the healthy helping of rosemary brings herbal depth to the dish.
 I really just cannot get enough of this dish.
 My wife, half-jokingly, says that this is the dish that made her fall in love with me.
 It honestly is that good.

 Now, seeing as this recipe includes wine in the stew itself, I wanted to use a bottle that I knew would impart complementary flavors, without detracting or (in all honesty) being overly expensive.
 As it happened, I had two bottles of Bonny Doon's new Cinsaut release in my cellar, and realized that they would make an ideal pairing giving its flavor profile and price point.

 My Recommendation - Cinsaut/Cinsault